 Add Fresh Content to Your Website to Keep Visitors Coming Back

-Your company has a website, complete with attention-grabbing copy that contains just the right amount of keywords, professional photography, a good linking strategy, and a contact form so that people can easily reach out to you.
-You think you’re all set, right?
-Not so fast!
-If you want to keep attracting visitors to your site, you have to make periodic updates to your site.
-If people come to your site and see the same things over and over, eventually they will stop visiting.
+If people come to your site and see the same things over and over—no new blog posts, outdated content, and no indication that you’re even there for support—eventually they will stop visiting.
 How can you avoid this happening to you?
 Follow these five suggestions to keep your site on the top of your potential customers’ radar.

 1. Add a Blog and Post Consistently